Faculty Roles and Responsibilities

 Each participating health profession program must have a designated faculty advisor who coordinates the participation of the students within their specific program.
 The faculty advisor screens and approves students for participation in the study abroad program.
 Selected students must be enrolled in a related course that provides credit for the student experience and the advisor monitors that the student meets the criteria set-forth in the course.
 Faculty advisors work with the faculty coordinator to assure that students complete all required paperwork, orient students and supervisors for travel, prepare students to implement health services while in-country, and assists students to engage in donation gathering and fund-raising activities.

 Professional Supervisor (on-site)

 A professional supervisor may be a faculty member or licensed practitioner in your health discipline who assures that student participants plan and implement ethical and quality services within one's specific scope of practice.
 Frequently, the faculty advisor also serves as the on-site supervisor.
 The supervisor also assures that students follow the required codes of behavior set forth by the University, foundation, and on-site organizations and helps to assure of the students safety and well-being while in-country.
-The supervisor must be well versed in the University Crises Response Plan and the Graduate and Professional Handbook
+The supervisor must be well versed in the University Crises Response Plan and the Graduate Professional Handbook.

-A team leader may be designated by either participating faculty or the JFR Foundation to assist the travelling team with pragmatic and logistical situations while in-country.
+A team leader may be designated by either participating faculty or the JFRF Foundation to assist the travelling team with pragmatic and logistical situations while in-country.
 This may include but is not limited to: obtaining bottled water, chaperoning students during evening excursions, handling money matters, problem-solving any unexpected schedule changes or unforeseen events that may arise, facilitate access to medical supplies and services if needed, and cell phone contact with the Foundation.